Tenphun0503/Java_JavaWeb/topics/2_CollectionsMaps.md

 2. when adding an element, call linkLast(e)
 3. linkLast add element at the tail of the linkedList

 ---
+## Tree
+### BinaryTree
+Degree of each node <= 2
+### BinarySearchTree
+node.left.val < node.val < node.right.val
+### BinaryBalancedTree
+A BST that height of the left and right subtrees of any node differs by at most one
+- when adding a node causes unbalance.
+Search the unbalanced node from the added node upward to root
+- Find the unbalanced node, if number of left sub-nodes less than right part, use left rotation.
+- left rotation:
+   - make unbalanced node as pivot, it will be replaced by a new node
+   - left rotate the pivot as a left child of the new node
+   - left rotate the original right child of the pivot as the new node
+   - if original right child has left child, make that left child as the right child of the pivot
+- right rotation:
+   - make unbalanced node as pivot, it will be replaced by a new node
+   - right rotate the pivot as a right child of the new node
+   - right rotate the original left child of the pivot as the new node
+   - if original left child has right child, make that right child as the left child of the pivot
+- left and left: if adding a node to the left subtree of the left subtree of the root causes unbalance
+   - make one right rotate on the root
+- left and right: if adding a node to the right subtree of the left subtree of the root causes unbalance
+   - left rotate the left subtree of the root (it becomes ll) and then right rotate the root
+- right and right: if adding a node to the right subtree of the right subtree of the root causes unbalance
+   - make one left rotate on the root
+- right and left: if adding a node to the left subtree of the right subtree of the root causes unbalance
+   - right rotate the right subtree of the root (it becomes rr) and then left rotate the root
+### RedBlackTree
+- Is a type of self-balancing Binary Search Tree
+- Key properties:
+   - each node must be red or black
+   - root must be black
+   - In a Red-Black Tree, a **Nil** node is a special type of node that represents a null or empty node in the tree.
+   - Nil can be children of the leaves or parent of the root, and should be black.
+   - if a node is red, its children must be black
+   - black-height: for every node, the path from it to all of its leaves(Nils) should have same amount of black nodes.
+- Adding a node
+   1. by default, the added node should be a red node, use it as current node.
+   2. if current node is root
+      - change it to black
+   3. if parent of current node is black
+      - do nothing
+   4. if parent of current node is red
+      - if uncle is red:
+         1. set parent black, set uncle black
+         2. set grandparent red
+         3. use grandparent as current node, and do all the previous steps again
+      - if uncle is black, and current node is right child of the parent
+         1. set parent as current node and left rotate it, and do all the previous steps again
+      - if uncle is black, and current node is left child of the parent
+         1. set parent as black
+         2. set grandparent as red
+         3. right rotate the grandparent

+---
 ## Set
 Has no order, no duplicate, no index